 Lopez has an impressive story to tell.
 From working-class stock, he studied mechanical engineering in Geneva before joining Nestle in 1979 as a project engineer.
 The fact that his family moved around a lot while he was young set him up for a career that has seen him hold senior positions at the company in Japan, Malaysia and Australia.
 Today, he works between 70 to 80 hours a week, with some of that time taken up by the international flights he makes to visit the company's vast empire.
 Along with the 200,000 people directly underneath him, he estimates that his work touches 25 million people worldwide, 10 percent of which are directly affected.

 Nestle is massive, and perhaps that is part of the problem.
 How can you keep track of working conditions in some of the poorest parts of the world when your work directly affects the equivalent of half of Wales?
 "I cannot buy all my cocoa one bag at a time.
-You have to let it be harvested, be sent to the port and shipped off to Europe, America and elsewhere," says Lopez, when discussing the cocoa farms.
+You have to let it be harvested, be sent to the port and shipped off to Europe, America, and elsewhere," says Lopez, when discussing the cocoa farms.

-One of the big problems found by the FLA inspectors at the cocoa farms in Ivory Coast was a lack of awareness about Nestle's code of conduct and the fact many child workers do not have birth certificates, which, combined with a lack of age verification systems at plantations, means child labourers can slip through the net.
+One of the big problems found by the FLA inspectors at the cocoa farms in Ivory Coast was a lack of awareness about Nestle's code of conduct and the fact many child workers do not have birth certificates, which, combined with a lack of age verification systems at plantations, means child laborers can slip through the net.

 "If the kids don't have birth certificates, it's even more difficult.
 That needs to be the first thing.
 Paying more doesn't create birth certificates," he says.
 "There's only so much we can do in Ivory Coast, a country of 23 million.
 But because of our efforts we have the international cocoa initiative doing monitoring and remediation."

-When I bring up the idea of simply paying workers more money, or not buying from suppliers who use child labour, he responds: "What would happen to them if we stopped buying from them?
+When I bring up the idea of simply paying workers more money, or not buying from suppliers who use child labor, he responds: "What would happen to them if we stopped buying from them?
 What would their life be like?
 They would fall into the hands of the black market.
 Of people who gave them money with no idea of what a fair price is."

 Lopez retires from his role at Nestle the end of the month and will take up a host of roles, including a position at the Cambridge Institute for Sustainability Leadership, part of Cambridge University, as well as spending more time with his children and Francisca, his wife of 36 years.
 "I don't like to talk about legacy," he says, when I ask him how he would like to be remembered.
 "But I did my best."